Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 > `[Start the "Simulation Tactics" phase on Bloxcord]`

+**Speaker:**
-**Speaker:** We are now moving on to simulation tactics.
+We are now moving on to simulation tactics.
 In this section, we are testing you over your ability to not only listen to instructions, but to carry out two successful tactics to secure the prison.

-**Speaker:** The following phase will be detailed and described to you next.
+The following phase will be detailed and described to you next.

-**Speaker:** We’ll now begin with a wedge formation where all of you will be placed somewhere in the session room in a wedge with your shields out.
+We’ll now begin with a wedge formation where all of you will be placed somewhere in the session room in a wedge with your shields out.

-**Speaker:** Then you’ll be focused on the Sessions Room door, this is being done in case there’s Criminals planning to breach the Sessions Room.
+Then you’ll be focused on the Sessions Room door, this is being done in case there’s Criminals planning to breach the Sessions Room.

-**Speaker:** I’ll now explain wedge formation for those that do not know.
+I’ll now explain wedge formation for those that do not know.

-**Speaker:** Wedge Formation - The Host will be the head, all the attendees should form an arrow or a V formation like birds flying in the sky.
+Wedge Formation - The Host will be the head, all the attendees should form an arrow or a V formation like birds flying in the sky.

-**Speaker:** Does everyone understand what to do?
+Does everyone understand what to do?
 Yes/No, [Rank].

-**Speaker:** Everyone, form a wedge formation on me with your shields out.
+Everyone, form a wedge formation on me with your shields out.

-**Speaker:** Spam a #!
+Spam a #!

 `[Take a screenshot containing the host, co-host(s), helper(s), supervisor, and all attendees with usernames visible]`

-**Speaker:** Alright!
+Alright!
 Go back to STS.

-**Speaker:** Moving onto the next formation, we’ll be practicing to keep criminals away from the yard.
+Moving onto the next formation, we’ll be practicing to keep criminals away from the yard.

-**Speaker:** We’ll be in a SFL [Single File Line] and once we arrive at the yard gate we’ll move into a STS (Shoulder To Shoulder) line on the farthest white-line.
+We’ll be in a SFL [Single File Line] and once we arrive at the yard gate we’ll move into a STS (Shoulder To Shoulder) line on the farthest white-line.

-**Speaker:** The aim of doing this is to make sure that the yard can be secured as it is a place where a lot of raiders are able to easily take over, and help other prisoners escape.
+The aim of doing this is to make sure that the yard can be secured as it is a place where a lot of raiders are able to easily take over, and help other prisoners escape.

-**Speaker:** If you do not understand this section please give us a shout using the PTS system so we can ensure everyone is on the same page and that everyone knows what to do.
+If you do not understand this section please give us a shout using the PTS system so we can ensure everyone is on the same page and that everyone knows what to do.

-**Speaker:** Does everyone understand what to do?
+Does everyone understand what to do?
 Yes/No, [Rank].

-**Speaker:** Please make a single-file line behind me.
+Please make a single-file line behind me.
 Once we arrive at the yard, enter the Yard Formation.

 `[Go to the yard and enter yard formation upon arriving]`

-**Speaker:** Spam a #!
+Spam a #!

 `[Take a screenshot containing the host, co-host(s), helper(s), supervisor, and all attendees with usernames visible]`

-**Speaker:** Alright!
+Alright!
 Everyone stay where you are.

 > `[Once complete, mark whoever followed the directions best as passing this section]`
 > `[End the "Simulation Tactics" phase on Bloxcord]`